 Accessories to Wear Winter Hiking and Snowshoeing

-When you’re out in the cold your hands and head often feel cold first, so make sure you wear a warm hat and some gloves.
+When you’re out freezing weather, your hands and head often feel cold first, so make sure you wear a warm hat and some gloves.

 Actually you’ll probably want two pairs of gloves: one pair of lightweight fleece gloves and one pair of insulated and waterproof or water resistant ski gloves or mitts.
 It’s good to have both since your hands will be warmer while you are moving, but cold when you stop or when you are exposed to the wind.